gvwilson/ds4se/01_intro/index.md

 {% include contents %}
 </div>

-All of our examples use Python or the Unix shell (except for the lesson on [curve fitting](./curve-fitting/), because 50 lines of JavaScript was easier to write than a JavaScript parser in Python).
+All of our examples use Python or the Unix shell.
 We display Python source code like this:

 {% include file file="loop.py" %}